andresvourakis/data-scientist-handbook/README.md

 # Data Scientist Handbook 2024

-**Curated resources (Free & Paid) to help aspiring data scientists learn, grow, and break into the field of data science.**
+**Curated resources (Free & Paid) to help data scientists learn, grow, and break into the field of data science.**

 **Note:** For your convenience, if you see this symbol :heavy_dollar_sign: next to a resource, it means it is a paid resource.
 More information about this project can be found [here](#about)